 She just returned from a five-week journey to South America where she visited four countries in a raw…

-The love for traveling can really be contagious as long as you are open to it and seemingly Izabel has it.
+The love for travelling can really be contagious as long as you are open to it and seemingly Izabel has it.

-In her case, traveling exists in her life from the moment she was born as her parents were traveling whenever they could.
-They taught her that “traveling and getting acquainted with new cultures, people and ideas was much more valuable and important for [her] personal growth than buying shiny stuff.”
+They taught her that “travelling and getting acquainted with new cultures, people and ideas was much more valuable and important for [her] personal growth than buying shiny stuff.”